 Diabetic Dogs Needed for Study that Could Reduce or Eliminate Insulin Injections

-MADISON, Wis., March 16, 2021 /PRNewswire/ -- Gene therapy company ENDSULIN is looking for diabetic dogs to participate in a study to evaluate the effectiveness of a treatment that could reduce or even eliminate insulin injections.
+BOONE, Iowa, March 19, 2021 /PRNewswire/ -- Gene therapy company ENDSULIN has expanded to a second study site at Boone Veterinary Hospital, where it is looking for diabetic dogs to participate in a study to evaluate the effectiveness of a treatment that could reduce or even eliminate insulin injections.

-The study could be a critical step in advancing a one-time diabetes treatment in both dogs and humans.
-The gene therapy is based on more than 25 years of research at the University of Wisconsin Hospitals and Clinics in Madison, and has proven efficacy in hundreds of small animals.
+The study could be a critical step in advancing a one-time gene therapy treatment for diabetes in both dogs and humans.
+The treatment, which has proven efficacy in hundreds of small animals, is based on more than 25 years of research at the University of Wisconsin Hospitals and Clinics in Madison, where the company is based.

 "We hope to free families who are caring for their diabetic pets around the clock," said Hans Sollinger, ENDSULIN founder.
 "Giving dogs and their families their independence back is a step in our mission to do the same for millions of people suffering with diabetes."